 They also arrange special nights to celebrate occasions like Mother’s Day and Christmas, and host food and wine tasting events.

-At the end of April, The Pheasant is offering a set menu to raise money for Ukraine.
+This year, The Pheasant offered a set menu to raise money for Ukraine.

 2 Wigtown Rd, Sorbie, Newton Stewart DG8 8EL